 RSUA established this forum to address issues affecting those within the early stages of their architectural career.
-Chaired by James Grieve, the Early Career Architects Forum supports architects in Northern Ireland in their first ten years of practice; consecutive or otherwise and provides a platform for the society’s newest members to engage on matters specifically pertaining to the development of early career architects.
+Chaired by Lois Shannon, the Early Career Architects Forum supports architects in Northern Ireland in their first ten years of practice; consecutive or otherwise and provides a platform for the society’s newest members to engage on matters specifically pertaining to the development of early career architects.

 What is the purpose of the Early Career Architects’ Forum?

 To support qualified architects in their first ten years of practice*

 (* We are defining the first ten years of practice as the first ten years of active work as an architect.
 Periods where an architect is not actively working as an architect are not considered part of the first ten years.)

 - Facilitate a well-connected network of recently qualified architects.